elModo7/AHK-CodeSearch/Readme.md

 # VERSION HISTORY

-### V1.46
+### V1.5 (alpha)

+I have made a lot of changes.
+Not all functions are adapted to the changes, so there is still some work to be done before this version is fully functional.

-- Now you can enter a list of directories in which to search.
+- You can enter a list of directories in which to search.
 The script determines the file endings contained in each directory.
 This allows you to include or exclude certain directories for the search to speed up the search.
-- Empty chars like a 'c' or 'D' without anything else will be interpreted as device letter
+- all directories are checked for their existence before they are taken over
-- Highlighting for Python language and .ini files added
+- Highlighting for Python and Ruby language and .ini files added
 - additional file types can be entered and will included in search
+- your checked filetypes will be saved at gui close, as well as the directory list

 ### V1.45